avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 * Use the colored buttons or the commands in the "Cloud 2 Device" menu to start the various AI models.
 * Aim your webcam at various people / objects to evaluate the models.
 * View the live video feed on a connected monitor.
-* View the results on the IoTConnect dashboard.
+* View the results on the /IOTCONNECT dashboard.

 # 15. Further Learning
 For more advanced setup instructions, Yocto Project configurations, and other board features, refer to the following documents: